 In binaries without debug symbols, sde will still show the function name when it can be located.

 If an unwanted instruction is not executed, it will not be flagged by Intel SDE.
 Intel SDE is built upon the Pin dynamic binary instrumentation system.
-Pin is JIT for the application being run.
+Pin is a JIT for the application being run.
 As with all path-based checking mechanisms, you must exercise any code paths if you want them to be checked.